Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 - Trekking poles are made for kids, women, men, or unisex.
 There isn’t much of a difference.
 The kids’ and women’s may have a smaller grip and may also be a little shorter making them a fraction lighter.

-Looking for a great trekking pole for a reasonable price?
-Check out the Black Diamond poles over at Amazon.
+Looking for great trekking poles for a reasonable price?
+Check out the Black Diamond trekking poles over at Backcountry.